 Sarzi, a London-based food designer, was commissioned by Disegno to create a series of machines for collective drink making – a squeezer, a crusher and a vacuum-brewing machine.

-As part of the project Disegno has also commissioned three limited edition lithograph prints designed by Rusak (pictured left), Sarzi and Jo Sampson, the designer of Waterford’s Rebel collection.
+As part of the project Disegno has also commissioned three limited edition lithograph prints designed by Rusak (pictured right), Sarzi and Jo Sampson, the designer of Waterford’s Rebel collection.
 These will be printed by the master printers at Idem.
 The prints are limited to 20 editions of each design and will be available to purchase both online (on DisegnoDaily) and during the event in Paris.